 complementary and together throw new light on this aspect of the Wagner canon.

-hose of us who incline towards a view in which Schopenhauer's philosophy is the
+hose of us who incline towards the view that Schopenhauer's philosophy was the

 dominant influence on all of Wagner's later works (i.e. after the 1854 watershed), while accepting the importance of the Buddhist and

 Brahmanist (i.e. Hindu) influences, tend to regard them as secondary.
 It is also possible to take the view that these oriental ideas influenced Wagner directly and

 independently of any Schopenhauerian context.
 In any case, in order to understand what happens in Parsifal it is first necessary to recognise the